-After submitting your application and fee payment, Protected Harvest will email you user credentials (a username and a password) and a link to the online LODI RULES self-assessment: lodirules.protectedharvest.org.
+After submitting your application and fee payment, Protected Harvest will email you user credentials (a username and a password) and a link to the online LODI RULES self-assessment: Lodirules.protectedharvest.org.
 This online self-assessment will contain a profile of your vineyard blocks as you described them on your application.
 For each vineyard, the online platform allows you to select every practice in the Standards that corresponds to that vineyard, generate a report of your total score for each chapter, and verify if the score you reported is sufficient for certification (subject to verification by the auditor).
-The system includes a timesaving tool for copying answers from vineyard to vineyard and from year to year.
+The system includes a timesaving tool for copying answers from vineyard to vineyard and from year to year (called "cloning" in the self-assessment).

 Instructions for use of the tool will be provided with your username and password, and an online webinar on how to use the tool is provided to growers new to the program.
-Additional support is available in the "Assessment Application User Guide" (part of the LODI RULES binder) and when you need it by calling 831.477.7797.
+Additional support is available in the "LODI RULES Online Self-Assessment User Guide" (part of the LODI RULES binder) and when you need it by calling 831.477.7797.

 The online self-assessment is the method by which you communicate to the auditor which of the practices you have implemented in each of your vineyards.
 These are then spot checked by the auditor during the certification process.
-The hard deadline for completing the online self-assessment is May 1, 2018.
-After this date, the online system shuts down for the year.
+The hard deadline for completing the online self-assessment is May 1, 2020.
+After this date, the online system is closed for new assessments.